 Historical and cultural relics

 On the bustling streets of Saigon, it is not difficult for you to encounter architectural works with a hundred years of nostalgic beauty.
-Below are the most beautiful places, you can refer to
+Below are the most beautiful places that you can refer to

 Independence Palace

-If you are looking for a day trip to Saigon associated with the culture and history of the nation, the Independence Palace will be a great suggestion for you.
-Originally called Norodom Palace and Palace of Indochina Governor General.
+If you are looking for a day trip to Saigon that highlights the nation’s culture and history, the Independence Palace is highly recommended.
+Originally called the Norodom Palace and the Palace of the Indochina Governor General.
 It was built in 1868 and inaugurated in 1873.
-After 1954, Ngo Dinh Diem, South Vietnam’s President, and his family lived and worked in Norodom Palace.
-In 1963, this palace was heavily destroyed by bombs.
-President Diem commanded the remains to be destroyed and to built a new palace to be called Doc Lap Palace or Independence Palace.
+After 1954, Ngo Dinh Diem, president of South Vietnam (Republic of Vietnam), and his family lived and worked in the Norodom Palace.
+In 1963, this palace was heavily damaged by bombs.
+President Diem ordered the remains destroyed and the construction of a new palace to be called the Doc Lap Palace or Independence Palace.
 The new palace was built on a 120,000m² area and covered 4,500m².
-It included a basement, 3 mains floors, 2 mezzanies, one teeace, and one upper floor.
-There are total 95 rooms in the palace, each decorated according to its function.
-The palace also features two exhibition rooms, a 33-room guest house, and numerous entertainment service.
+It included a basement, three main floors, two mezzanies, one terrace, and one upper floor.
+There are 95 rooms in the palace, each decorated for its intended function.
+The palace also features two exhibition rooms, a 33-room guest house, and a range of entertainment services.

 After the liberation on April 30, 1975, the Independence Palace became the headquarters of the city’s military administration committee.
-The political consultation for national unification was held in this place which was renamed Thong Nhat Conference Hall.
+The political consultation on national unification was held here, which was renamed the Thong Nhat Conference Hall.

-The palace is both ancient and modern, and has long become one of the symbols of the city.
-On weekends or major holidays like April 30, the Independence Palace is often full of visitors.
-Tickets to visit the Main Building and Gallery “From Norodom Palace to Independence Palace 1868 – 1966” cost from 15,000 VND to 65,000 VND.
-If you only visit the main building, the ticket price is 10,000 to 40,000 VND.
+The palace is both ancient and modern, and has long been a symbol of the city.
+On weekends or major holidays such as April 30, the Independence Palace is often crowded with visitors.
+Tickets to visit the Main Building and the Gallery “From Norodom Palace to Independence Palace 1868 – 1966” cost 15,000-65,000 VND.
+If you visit only the main building, the ticket price is 10,000-40,000 VND.

 - Address: 135 Nam Ky Khoi Nghia Street, Ben Thanh Ward.